flyingcircusio/doc/src/reference/security/data-protection.md

 ### 5. Data access control

-**Purpose: ensure that persons authorized to use an automated processing system have access only to the personal data covered by their access authorization**
+**Purpose: ensure that people authorized to use an automated processing system have access only to the personal data covered by their access authorization**

 % ISMSControl: A.9.1.1
 % ISMSControl: 5.15